acgowda/cfb-recruit-net/README.md

-# College Football Recruiting Network Analysis
+# Recruitment Networks in College Football

 Currently, this scraper gets 2022 highschool football recruiting data from 247Sports and outputs a players and schools as a node list.